-The Waihi Complex comprises the historical Waihi, Homeward Bound and Golden Pole deposits with a published mineral resource of 914,000 tonnes @ 2.4g/t for 71,000 ounces.
+The Waihi Complex comprises the historical Waihi, Homeward Bound and Golden Pole deposits with a published mineral resource (2007) of 914,000 tonnes @ 2.4g/t for 71,000 ounces.
 The Waihi South and Golden Pole were initially mined in the early 1900s as high grade underground mines to a maximum depth of 190 metres, targeting steeply dipping, north plunging shoots.
-Golden Pole Mine produced approximately 81,000 tonnes @ 29.6g/t for 77,000 ounces.
-In the late 1990s, approximately 740,000 tonnes @ 2.40g/t Au for 56,000 ounces was extracted via open pit methods at the Waihi deposit with mining reaching a maximum depth of 90 metres.
+Golden Pole Mine produced approximately 81,000 tonnes @ 29.6g/t for 77,000 ounces1.

+In the late 1990s, approximately 740,000 tonnes @ 2.40g/t Au for 56,000 ounces2 was extracted via open pit methods at the Waihi deposit with mining reaching a maximum depth of 90 metres.

 The Company has recovered all available historical mining records for the Golden Pole underground mine.
 The survey plans and stoping records have been utilised to reconstruct the historical mine in a three-dimensional model.
+The Company retained the open pit survey records.

 A consultant structural geologist has recently undertaken a detailed review of the Waihi deposit which included examining the newly collected core samples.
 This specialised input has greatly assisted with the ongoing development and advancement of a structurally dominated mineralisation model.
-This work remains the ongoing focus for the Company's geologists involved at Waihi as the resource definition drilling program progresses.
+This work remains the ongoing focus for the Company's geologists involved at Waihi.
 Further exploration opportunities for this deposit continue to be promoted and considered.